 All About Birthstones

-There is no definitive source for the assignment of gemstones as individual birthstones but there are a number of legends and several lists that document differing groups of birthstones.
-These include:
+There is no definitive source for the assignment of gemstones as individual birthstones but there are a number of legends:

 • Mythical Birthstones are said to come from the ancient Tibetan culture and date back thousands of years.